Get 80% off your plan for your first 3 months*

 Who should handle your valuation depends on your situation:

-• Selling to a known buyer (employee or family member): Your accountant can often handle the valuation
+• Selling to a known buyer (employee or family member): Your accountant can often handle the valuation.

 Three methods of business valuation

-Most small businesses are valued using one of three methods:
+Most small businesses are valued using one of three methods.

 1. Asset-based methods: Calculate all assets on the balance sheet, then subtract liabilities.
-Often used when a business is liquidated.
+Often used when a business is being liquidated.

 2. Earnings-based methods: Value the business based on its track record for generating profit and cash.
 Requires solid financial records.